pprevos/mfe/manuscript/chapter4.md

 B2C

 ## Needs and Wants
-#+BEGIN_QUOTE
-Life is pain.
+>Life is pain.
 Anyone who says differently is selling something.
 William Goldman: /Four Screenplays with Essays/.
-#+END_QUOTE

-#+BEGIN_QUOTE
-Oscar Wilde: Two tragedies in life: Not getting what you want and getting what you want.
+>Oscar Wilde: Two tragedies in life: Not getting what you want and getting what you want.
-#+END_QUOTE

 ## Customer Relationships

 ### Relationship ladder

 ### Experience Marketing